ALangerbeck/EDAF75-Database-Technology/Labs/Lab2/lab2-answers.md

 # Question 4
 ## a.
-Theaters-screening, screening-ticket,
+Theaters-screening, ~~screening-ticket~~
 ## b.
 Theater name can change so yes
 ## c.
 movie
 ## d.
-ticket_id is invented
+ticket_id is invented, screening otherwise we need to keep track of date,time & theater

 # Qusetion 6
 theaters(_theater_name_, capacity)